About the Charles F. Cummings New Jersey Information Center

 |A-C| |D-H| |I-New Jersey| |Newark| |Neway-S| |T-Z|

 To search the Clippings Archive, click Edit, Find and Replace (on the Google Drive interface) and type in your search term.
-The first column states the reel number (available in CFCNJIC, write this down if you plan to come into the room and view articles), the second column states the date of the earliest article (articles continue until 1972), the third column is the subject, and the fourth column contains references.
+The first column states the reel number (available in CFCNJIC, write this down if you plan to come into the room and view articles), the second column states the date of the earliest article (articles continue until 1972), the third column is the subject, the fourth column contains the number of articles, and the fifth column contains references.
 Press the back button to return to this page.

 The Division’s own “Information Files” offer more than 4,000 folders from a variety of newspapers statewide on historical as well as current topics, see Index of Information (Clippings) Files.
 The file has been added to for more than 50 years and is updated daily by the Division’s staff.